Wildsong/arctic/flexlm/README.md

 license manager.
 It will be a file ending in 'tar.gz'.
 Put the file in this folder.
 (The one containing the Dockerfiles.)

-### Notes on the Dockerfile
+#### License file (all versions)

+You  have to put a copy of your service.txt file from your license server here so that it can be baked into the build.
+The original is with the license manager, on Windows it's in C:\Program Files\ArcGIS\LicenseManager\bin.

+You need to **edit the service.txt** file so that it has the actual license server host name instead of "This_Host".
+Copy the service.txt file into the config/ directory, and edit it.
+In my case I put the full name in there including the domain, else Docker wanted to use a "hostname.local" address that resolved to an IPV6 address that we don't support.

+When you don't set the host name successfully, you will get a socket error because lmutil defaults to using a socket connection instead of a network connection.

+### Build image

+#### Dockerfile

+This version builds on a Windows server so that the log file can be accessed.
+(Assuming you run your FlexLM on Windows not Linux.)

+Build the image.

+   docker build -t lmstat .

+#### Dockerfile.linux

+NOTE I stopped working on this one when I started on the Windows version.

+This version builds with the tarfile because it does not have to run on the license manager host.
+Because of the licensing constraints I don't push any image file up to Docker Hub.
+Make sure you've downloaded the tar.gz file, see Prerequisites.

 The requirements doc at ESRI call for RHEL 8 or 9;
 this Dockerfile uses Rocky Linux 9 and Debian 11.

 The license manager installation step is done in "silent" mode so there is no requirement for any X Window server or any interactions from you.

 I don't like Redhat, so stage 2 of the Dockerfile uses Debian.
 The final image is smaller.
 I am sure it could go a lot smaller but I am done for today.
 Maybe someone could make it run in Alpine?

-### Docker build

-Because of the licensing constraints I don't push any image file up to Docker Hub.

-Make sure you've downloaded the tar.gz file, see Prerequisites.

-Then run the build command to create images for the license manager and the monitor.

-**Install service.txt** -- In the interest of simplicity you have to put a copy of your service.txt file from your license server here so that it can be baked into the build.
-You need to edit the service.txt file so that it has the actual license server host name instead of "This_Host".
-Copy the service.txt file into the config/ directory, and edit it.

-Build the image.

-   docker compose build

 If the build fails with a message about not being able to ADD then you did not put the tar.gz file here or you need to update its name in